Vinay12345-neutron/Vinay12345-neutron/README.md

 - 👋 Hi, I’m @Vinay12345-neutron
 - 👀 I’m interested in innovating the future by means of Engineering!
-- 🌱 I’m currently in high school and aspiring to major in Electrical and Mechanical Engineering.
+- 🌱 I'm currently in my first year in BITS Pilani
-- 💞️ I’m looking to collaborate on electronic projects
 - 📫 How to reach me ...

 <!---